oncomouse/courses/2020/engl460fall2020/03-markup.md

 ## Other Semantic Tags

+HTML also gives a more detailed control over the organization of a document, allowing us to provide a more detailed account of the function of our document.
+Also, as we will talk about two chapters from now, we can use these more detailed organizing tags to provide richer style for our document.

+There are a number of semantic tags available in HTML. `<article>`, for instance, designates a block of content as a story, post, or other linked piece of content.
+We use the `<article>` on the front page of our blog, surrounding the preview of each story, to indicate that this page contains a  collection of stories.
+Each post is similarly wrapped in an `<article>` to indicate the same.

+You can also use `<aside>` to indicate a sidebar or something like a pull-quote in a news story or blog post.

+The `<nav>` tag designates a region of the page as being a menu for the site.
+The `<time>` tag marks something as a date or a time.

+Many of these tags have importance for accessibility and for helping machines better make sense of the code we make.

+### The two most important tags in HTML

+In addition to the many tags we have already talked about, HTML has two tags we could think of as generic.
+As we will see later, you *could* (though you absolutely should *not*) implement the content of an entire HTML document using these two tags.

+They are `<div>` and `<span>`. `<div>` is a generic block tag, while `<span>` is a generic span tag.
+You use `<div>` to organize the document into sections, while `<span>` is used to mark parts of the text.
+These two tags will become much more important when we talk about styling HTML documents in two chapters.

 ## A Note on Jekyll and HTML

 When we first created our Jekyll sites, we created an `index.html` file that looked like this: